A well-defined game plan is necessary to implement a virtual desktop infrastructure.

 A virtual desktop deployment is typically broken down into multiple use cases.
 These use cases need to be clearly defined during planning because the end-user rollout is broken down in phases following these cases.

-To better understand the use cases, you can simply interview desktop administrators, or you can integrate a desktop assessment with the interviews.
+To better understand the use cases, you can simply interview desktop administrators, or you can integrate a

 Some common interview questions include: